azuredevcollege/trainingdays/day6/challenges/challenge3.md

     }
 ]
 ```
 This time, container section of the output is not empty.
 We have created two containers.
 They're still running.
 And we didn't use ```--network``` when we created them so they both are connected to default bridge network.
-You can see their names, ids and ip addressess above.
+You can see their names, ids and ip addresses above.
 Let's attach to ```con1``` and check the network details.

  Type:
 ```shell